Kristopher Allen Medlen

 Kris pitched his first major league complete game and shutout on August 16, 2012, when he defeated the San Diego Padres, 6-0, benefiting from two homers by Chipper Jones.
 The win marked his 15th consecutive start in which the Braves had emerged on top, dating back to May 29, 2010, matching a franchise record set by John Smoltz during his Cy Young Award-winning season in 1996.
-Obviously, Medlen had not been a regular member of the starting rotation during the entire period, as his only two major league pitching appearances of 2011 had come in relief, while he was only making his 4th start of the year, having moved from the bullpen on July 31st.
+Obviously, Medlen had not been a regular member of the starting rotation during the entire period, as he had missed a calendar year because of Tommy John surgery and his only two major league pitching appearances of 2011 had come in relief.
+He was only making his 4th start of the year, having moved from the bullpen on July 31st.
 He went on to win National League Pitcher of the Month honors for August, after going 4-0, 0.50 in 5 starts.
 He also recorded a streak of 28 1/3 scoreless innings during the period.
 He ran his winning streak to 21 starts, and his unbeaten streak to 26, with a 3-0 win over the Miami Marlins on September 19th, improving his record to 9-1.
 It was the longest streak of winning starts since the New York Yankees had come out with the upper hand during 22 of Whitey Ford's starts from 1950 to 1953, a streak interrupted by Ford's military service at the time of the Korean War.
 Medlen tied Ford's record on September 24th, when Freddie Freeman hit a two-run walk-off home run against Mike Dunn of the Miami Marlins to turn a potential 4-3 loss into a 5-4 win, incidentally clinching a postseason slot for the Braves.
 The record of 22 winning starts had only been accomplished by one other pitcher besides Ford and Medlen, Hall of Famer Carl Hubbell with the New York Giants in 1936 and 1937.
 When he won his start on September 30th, 6-2 over the New York Mets, he became the sole holder of the record.
 He was named the NL's Pitcher of the Month again in September, having gone 4-0 with 46 strikeouts and a 1.26 ERA.
 His fairy-tale season ended on a bad note, however, as he started and lost the National League Wild Card Game against the St. Louis Cardinals, although the loss in a postseason game did not affect his streak of winning starts in the regular season.